 Sand Wash Basin is located in the northwest corner of Colorado.
-The closest airports are located in Grand Junction, Colorado or Hayden/ Steamboat, Colorado.
+The closest airports are located in Grand Junction, Colorado or Hayden/ Steamboat Springs, Colorado.
 From Grand Junction it is about 3 hours to Craig, Colorado.
 The Hayden airport is just 30 miles east of Craig, Colorado.

 From Craig, Colorado take Highway 40 west to Maybell, Colorado.

 You will turn onto 318 just west of Maybell.
 Taking 318 about 16 miles to Ct Rd 67, Sand Wash Basin Entrance.
 Just before you reach Sand Wash Basin you will see two CDOT signs letting you know you are approaching the entrance.

 Allow 30 minutes from Craig, Colorado, to reach Maybell, Colorado.

 Maybell has the last fuel, snacks and public restroom.
 It's another 20 minutes to Sand Wash Basin.

 For many of you this may be your only trip to the Basin, to make the most of it you need to come prepared.